 Maui Real Estate Blog

 706 Hana Highway, Paia-Great Kuau Location

 The Maui Real Estate Team has another great new listing along Maui’s North Shore.
 This property is situated in the heart of Kuau, just a short walk to Mama’s Beach and the water sports of Kuau Point.
 You are short bike ride to Ho’okipa Beach Park and Paia town.
 The main home is classic, 1950s Plantation style with fir floors and an open floor plan.
 Outbuildings include a detached carport, an old detached ohana and a separate garage with a laundry and bath that serves the ohana.
 The property has two water meters in place and the sellers have received preliminary subdivision approval.
 This offers some interesting possibilities for buyers with patience and capital.

 Sellers are licensed Real Estate Brokers.
 This is a short sale.
-This property is offered for $675,000.
-Contact The Maui Real Estate Team to arrange a showing.
-Check out the Paia Area Home for Sale listing page for more photos and details.
+This property sold!
+Check out the current inventory of Paia Area Homes for Sale for other options.